EvolvingSysadmin/Red-Team-Toolkit/reconnaissance/web-application-recon.md

 Header analysis is used to inspect the headers of HTTP responses to gather information about the web server, technology stack, and potential vulnerabilities.

-#### Header Analysis Tools
+#### Header Grabbing and Analysis Tools

-Use the following tools for header analysis:
+Use the following tools for header grabbing and analysis:

 * Burp Suite
 * OWASP ZAP